martis42/depend_on_what_you_use/README.md

 * Before 3.3.0 CcInfo compilation_context has a structure which is not supported by the aspect
 * Before 4.0.0 the global json module is not available in Starlark

+Maximum available Bazel version  is **6.0.0-pre.20220216.3**.
+`implementation_deps` will be removed again in Bazel 6.0.0.

 ### Python

 Requires Python 3.
 Code is only tested with Python 3.8, but should work with most 3.X versions.